 Deer mice (Peromyscus maniculatus) were the most abundant small mammal captured during trapping, and were the only mammal captured in the plots located on the Clive facility (Plots 3, 4, and 5).
 Plots 3, 4, and 5 were characterized by very low mammal densities, as evidenced by both the trapping results and the burrow surveys.
-With such a small population in plots 3, 4, and 5, the decision was made to average these plots.
+Consequently, a decision was made to average these plots.
 Similar to how the ant mound density data was used to develop distributions for the model, the resulting mammal burrow population counts were used to develop Gamma distributions for mound density.
-For the GoldSim model mound density is defined as Gamma(X, 1) where X is the number of mammal mound counts for each plot.
+For the Clive DU PA Model mound density is defined as Gamma(X, 1) where X is the number of mammal mound counts for each plot.